tmobile/magentaA11y/_checklist-web/alert.md

   - Just because an alert pattern works in one screenreader doesn't mean it will work in all three

 ### Name
-- Inner text describes alert
+- Inner text describes alert when it appears on screen

 ### Role
-- Use `role="alert"`
+- Use `role="alert"` for elements injected into the page

 ### Focus
-- Focus does change when the alert appears
+- Focus does move to the element when the alert appears